Please click here to find out how to enrol at Stanhope Road School.

 - Sixth priority must be given to all other applicants.

 If there are more applicants in the second, third, fourth or fifth priority groups than there are places available, selection within the priority group will be by ballot conducted in accordance with instructions issued by the Secretary for Education under Section 11G(1) of the Education Act 1989.
-Parents will be informed of the date of any ballot by notice in a daily or community newspaper circulation in the area served by the school.
+Parents will be informed of the date of any ballot by notice in a daily or community newspaper circulating in the area served by the school.